Bacterial Meningitis Infection Malpractice Lawyer in Washington, D.C.

 If your doctor was responsible for missing a bacterial meningitis diagnosis that another reasonably competent physician likely would not have missed, you may be entitled to file a claim directly against your doctor.

 Depending on your doctor’s employment relationship, you may also be entitled to file a claim against your physician’s medical practice, or against the hospital that employs him or her.
 However, many doctors who work in hospitals are not employed by the hospital.

-Should I Talk to the Hospital Insurer During My Case?
+Should I Talk to the Hospital Insurer During My Meningitis Case?

 If you’ve suffered a delayed diagnosis or misdiagnosis of a bacterial meningitis infection while under treatment at a hospital, you may be contacted by the hospital’s insurance company soon thereafter.
 It is vital that you decline to speak to the insurance company or an insurance adjuster until you have had an opportunity to consult with an experienced medical malpractice attorney.

-If you have suffered from a bacterial meningitis infection that was not timely diagnosed or was misdiagnosed by medical providers, contact The Law Offices of Dr. Michael M. Wilson MD, JD & Associates today to speak to a Washington, D.C. medical malpractice attorney about your case and to learn more about your rights and options for seeking compensation and justice for yourself and your family.
+If you have suffered from a bacterial meningitis infection that was not timely diagnosed or was misdiagnosed by medical providers, contact The Law Offices of Dr. Michael M. Wilson MD, JD & Associates today to speak to a Washington, D.C. medical malpractice attorney about your case, schedule a free initial consultation, and learn more about your rights and options for seeking compensation and justice for yourself and your family.